 Adjustments in Live Cash Poker / Open Raises

 The typical 3x-4x open raises pre-flop are the norm in online poker games, but in live poker games you should expect the pre-flop sizing to be a lot bigger.
-Most initial raises will be 5x or 6x the bb and it is not uncommon to even see 8x-10x raises before the flop get called.
+Most initial raises will be 5x or 6x the big blind and it is not uncommon to even see 8x-10x raises before the flop get called.
 The bigger sizing means you can get more into the pot the times you expect to have the best hand, and can more easily get your whole stack in by the river.
 You also get to bluff opponents that missed the flop in heads up pots, allowing you to steal pots that weren’t rightfully yours.

-Live cash game players will do lots of limping with mediocre holdings and don’t know how to fold hands.
+Live cash game poker players will do lots of limping with mediocre holdings and don’t know how to fold hands.
 They didn’t make a trip to the casino to always fold.
 They will also call raises after limping in, but there is much less 3-betting and 4-betting taking place.
 When you see a live player 3-bet, they will generally have a strong hand like Aces or Kings.
 Hence, unlike online poker cash games, you can expect to be involved in plenty of multi-way pots with lots of players, as a result, pots tend to be played in a more straightforward manner post-flop.

 As such, you want to be opening up your raising range on the button when you have tight players in the blinds.
 They will fold a lot, and stealing the blinds will add significantly to your overall win rate.
 Even when you get called, there will be opportunities with position to steal pots on later streets.
 But when you play a wider range of hands, you want to know your way around post flop, because you will be wanting to win pots that aren’t rightfully yours.
 Playing more hands definitely beats folding all day; just make sure you target the right opponents!